Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

-State-sponsored actors could install malicious code in the soft- or hardware provided by a vendor.
-For example, an attacker could install a backdoor in a \gls{PLC} that is provided by a vendor to the \gls{DSO}.
+State-sponsored actors could install malicious code in vendor soft- or hardware.
+Attackers may install a backdoor in a \gls{PLC}.
 This backdoor can later be used to manipulate \gls{DSO} operation in many ways.
-The impact of such an event may go beyond a single end user, as vendors of \glspl{EV} or \glspl{HP} provide soft- or hardware to multiple flexibility asset owners.
-A real-world example of the severity of such a threat comes from the recent SolarWinds hack \cite{peisert2021perspectives}.
+The impact of such events may go beyond single end users, as \gls{EV} or \gls{HP} vendors provide soft- or hardware to multiple asset owners.
+The recent SolarWinds hack demonstrates the severity of such attacks \cite{peisert2021perspectives}.